 The Company is authorized to issue an unlimited number of common shares.
 A detailed description of the rights, privileges, restrictions and conditions attached to the common shares is included in our Annual Information Form.
-As of March 23, 2017, the number of common shares outstanding or issuable pursuant to other outstanding securities is as follows:
+As of May 5, 2017, the number of common shares outstanding or issuable pursuant to other outstanding securities is as follows:

+Common Shares Number

+Outstanding 16,731,360

-Common Shares Number Outstanding 16,736,780 Issuable upon exercise of Company warrants (series 2) (1) 351,850 Issuable upon exercise of Company options (2) Diluted common shares 17,088,630 Notes: (1) Each warrant (series 2) is exercisable until March 5, 2018 for one common share f for the exercise price of NIS55 b.
-Bonds
+Issuable upon exercise of Company warrants (series 2) (1) 351,850

+Issuable upon exercise of Company options (2) 290,000

+Diluted common shares 17,373,210

+Notes:
-(1) Each warrant (series 2) is exercisable until March 5, 2018 for one common share for the exercise price of NIS5: (\$19.23) per warrant.

-(2) There are 0 stock options under the Company's stock option plan outstanding to directors, officers, employees and others.
-On November 14, 2016 the Board of Directors approved grant of 290,000 new options to senior employees, however it is still pending approval of the Israeli Stock Authority.
+- (1) Each warrant (series 2) is exercisable until March 5, 2018 for one common share for the exercise price of NIS55 (\$19.23) per warrant. - (2) On November 14, 2016 the Board of Directors approved grant of 290,000 new options to senior employees, however it is still pending approval of the Israeli Stock Authority.